-(1) In any case that is unusually complex, by reason of the number of parties, the novelty of legal or factual issues presented, the volume of discovery materials, or other factors peculiar to that case, the government must notify the Clerk of Court when the indictment or information is filed that the case is appropriate for a pretrial scheduling conference pursuant to Fed.
+- (1) In any case that appears unusually complex, by reason of the number of parties, the novelty of legal or factual issues presented, the volume of discovery materials, or other factors peculiar to that case, the government must notify the Clerk of Court when the indictment or information is filed that the case may be appropriate for a pretrial scheduling conference pursuant to Fed.
 R. Crim.
 P. 17.1.
-If the government has not suggested a pretrial scheduling conference, the defense may do so at the initial appearance or arraignment.

-(2) A pretrial scheduling conference pursuant to Criminal L. R. 12(a)(1) and Fed.
+If the government has not suggested a pretrial scheduling conference, a defendant may do so upon learning that the case may be unusually complex. - (2) A pretrial scheduling conference pursuant to Criminal L. R. 12(a)(1) and Fed.
 R. Crim.
 P. 17.1 may be set by the judge conducting the arraignment, by the judge assigned to pretrial proceedings, or by the judge assigned to preside over the trial of the case.
-At a pretrial scheduling conference, the Court may set deadlines for filing pretrial motions, briefing, discovery and disclosure by all parties, hearings, trial, or any other dates that will further the ends of justice.
+At a pretrial scheduling conference, the Court may inquire as to the parties' discussions pursuant to Criminal L. R. 16.1 and may set deadlines for filing pretrial motions, briefing, discovery and disclosure by all parties, hearings, trial, or any other dates that will further the ends of justice. - (3) In cases in which there will be no pretrial scheduling conference under Criminal L. R. 12(a)(1), if the government is following its Expanded

-(3) In cases for which there will be no pretrial scheduling conference under Criminal L. R. 12(a)(1), if the government is following the open file policy, the government must make available to the defense all information known to the government or in the government's possession falling within the scope of Criminal L. R. 16(a)(2).
-If the government is not following the open file policy, the government must make available to the defense all information within the scope of Fed.
+Discovery Policy, the government must make available to the defense all information known to the government or in the government's possession falling within the scope of Criminal L. R. 16(a)(2).
+If the government is not following its Expanded Discovery Policy, the government must make available to the defense all information within the scope of Fed.
 R. Crim.
 P. 16(a)(1) (other than material falling within Fed.
 R. Crim.
-P. 16(a)(1)(G)) within 5 days after the defendant's arraignment and plea on an indictment, unless the government shows good cause for later disclosure.
+P. 16(a)(1)(G)).
+In all cases for which there will be no pretrial scheduling conference, the government must undertake its best efforts to make as much discovery available as possible at arraignment or within 5 days after arraignment.
 The government has a continuing duty to disclose discoverable material as it becomes available.
 If the defense accepts disclosure from the government under this rule, the defense is bound to the provisions of Fed.
 R. Crim.
 P. 16(b).